julianhyde/share/blog/_posts/2025-05-11-rewrite-morel.md

 # Morel and its goals

 Morel is a language, not a framework or a library.
-It necesarily has a reference implementation -- the only implementation, at present -- and that happens to be written in Java.
+It necessarily has a reference implementation -- the only implementation, at present -- and that happens to be written in Java.
 Building a language -- as opposed to a framework or a library -- means focusing on the design of that